BEc, LLB, PGDip (Monash); LLM (HKU); Advocate & Solicitor (Malaysia); FCIS; FCS

-Prof. Chee-keong Low is an Associate Professor in Corporate Law at CUHK Business School with research interests in issues pertaining to corporate governance and the regulatory framework of capital markets.
-His research, which has published in journals in Australasia, Europe and the United States of America, is supported by private sector grants from Sino Group and Tricor Services.
-An Advocate and Solicitor of the High Court of Malaya, Prof. Low is a member of the Process Review Panel of the Financial Reporting Council in Hong Kong.
-He was previously a member of the Listing Committee of The Stock Exchange of Hong Kong from May 2006 to July 2010; the Financial Reporting Review Panel from July 2007 to July 2013 and the Securities and Futures Appeals Tribunal from April 2011 to March 2017.
-In addition he served as a Director of the Asian Institute of Finance in Malaysia for three years through April 2012.
-Prof. Low is a Fellow of the Institute of Chartered Secretaries and Administrators and of the Hong Kong Institute of Chartered Secretaries and a selection of his publications is available for downloading at www.ssrn.com/author=332882.
+Prof. Chee-keong Low (‘CK’) is an Associate Professor in Corporate Law at The Chinese University of Hong Kong (CUHK) Business School with research interests in issues pertaining to corporate governance and the regulatory framework of capital markets.
+His research, which has published in journals in Australasia, Europe and the United States, is supported by private sector grants from Sino Group and Tricor Services.
+An Advocate and Solicitor of the High Court of Malaya, CK is currently a member of the Process Review Panel of the Financial Reporting Council in Hong Kong and was elected to serve as a Council member of the Hong Kong Institute of Chartered Secretaries from 1 January 2019.
+He was previously a member of the Listing Committee of The Stock Exchange of Hong Kong from May 2006 to July 2010; the Financial Reporting Review Panel from July 2007 to July 2013; the Securities and Futures Appeals Tribunal from April 2011 to March 2017 and served as a Director of the Asian Institute of Finance in Malaysia for three years through April 2012.
+A selection of his papers is available at www.ssrn.com/author=332882.

 Regulatory Framework of Capital Markets

 - Chee-keong Low and Tak-hay Low (2018), “The Business Judgment Rule: A Safe Harbour for Directors?”
 Journal of the Malaysian Judiciary, January 2018, 159-191.

 - Chee-keong Low and Tak-yip Low (2016), “When is the board accountable for delegation and reliance?: A case study of the MTR Corporation Ltd in Hong Kong,” Australian Journal of Corporate Law, 30, 285-303.